-1. The Chief Student Affairs Officer will appoints-and convenes- an ADA Hearing Committee, which is a five-member committee composed of faculty and staff chaired by the Chief Student Affairs Officer, within ten
+1. The Chief Student Affairs Officer will appoints-and convenes- an ADA Hearing Committee, which is a five-member committee composed of faculty and staff chaired by the Chief Student Affairs Officer, within ten (10) working days of receipt of the formal appeal being filed. the hearing will be audio recorded.

-- (10) working days of receipt of the formal appeal being filed. the hearing will be audio recorded. - 2.
-The ADA Hearing Committee will reviews all documentation and meets with all parties involved.
+- 2. The ADA Hearing Committee will reviews all documentation and meets with all parties involved.
 The - 3.
 Chief Student Affairs Officer will notify notifies all concerned parties of the committee's decision in writing within ten (10) working days. - 4.
-Resolved or go to Step 3.

-C. Step 3: The final level of appeal requires the student to submit an appeal in writing to the College President strictly prohibited in accordance with law.
-The College also prohibits:

-- 1. Student files written appeal to President within ten (10) working days of the committee's decision, including copies of the Informal and Formal Grievance proceedings.
+Resolved or go to Step 3. - C. Step 3: The final level of appeal requires the student to submit an appeal in writing to the College President - 1.
+Student files written appeal to President within ten (10) working days of the committee's decision, including copies of the Informal and Formal Grievance proceedings.
 The - 2.
 President will renders a decision, which is final.